Jump to content

 2007 GCSE results

 The average percentage for 16-year-olds with grades A-C at GCSE, including Maths and English, across England is 46.7% – for Lincolnshire's 8400 pupils taking GCSE at 16 it is 50.6% – the second highest for education authorities in the East Midlands (Rutland is 58%).
 Some schools in Lincolnshire are woefully below this level.
 For the St Clement's College in Skegness, it is 5% – the lowest in Lincolnshire (although it is a secondary modern) and the third lowest result in England, but for the low-performing comprehensive Joseph Ruston College in Lincoln, it is 13% – the government target is 25% for comprehensives.[6]
 For the St Bede's Catholic Science College in Boston and the Castle Hills Community College in Gainsborough it is 8% – these are secondary moderns.
 Lincoln has no selective schools, although its Priory School is a surrogate.
 It is also the largest school in Lincolnshire.
-The best performing secondary modern is St. George's College of Technology in Sleaford, which achieves results better than twelve comprehensives.
+The best performing secondary modern is St George's Academy in Sleaford, which achieves results better than twelve comprehensives.

 The average score by council district, for the % of pupils gaining 5 grades A-C including English and Maths, is (compare to average house price by district):[7]